anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 Should a player suffer a debilitating injury during the game and cannot continue, and a team has no more eligible players on its bench, a team can use a player that was removed from the game to replace him.
 This replacement player must be the first player removed from the game, and if this player is unavailable the next player is used (and so on).
 If no reserve is present, the vacated spot in the lineup is skipped and all batters move up accordingly, with no penalty to the affected team.

-If a substantial case can be made that a team skipped a spot with the intent to gain a competitive advantage, the pending team may be subject to penalty, up to and including forfeit following a succesful protest in accordance with League policy.
+If a substantial case can be made that a team skipped a spot with the intent to gain a competitive advantage, the pending team may be subject to penalty, up to and including forfeit following a succesful protest in accordance with League Policy.

 ## Collisions
 Collisions are prohibited, except for contact that results from a legal slide.
 The runner is responsible for sliding or otherwise avoiding contact.
 Fielders and runners must comply with Incorporated Rules governing interference, obstruction, and collisions at home plate.

 Unless the umpire rules that the contact was incidental or caused by fielder obstruction, the runner shall be called out, the ball declared dead, and the runner automatically ejected.
-If the umpire determines the collision was flagrant, additional penalties may be imposed as applicable in League policy.
+If the umpire determines the collision was flagrant, additional penalties may be imposed as applicable in League Policy.

 ## Umpire Disputes
  The appeal of umpire decisions shall be governed as set forth in the Incorporated Rules.
-Any protests must be made in accordance with League policy.
+Any protests must be made in accordance with League Policy.

 !!!
 Note "Generally"
       - Any umpire’s decision which involves judgment are final.
 No player or manager shall object to any such judgment decisions.